-2023 saw the reintroduction of National Assessments at the end of Reception, Year I, Year 2, Year 4 and Year 6 that will be published.
-We were happy with our school results across the board which were broadly in line with national results.
+In Summer 2024 there was the normal round of National Assessments at the end of Reception, Year I, Year 4 and Year 6.
+We were very happy with our school results across the board which compared very favourably with national results.
 We have published them on the results page of our website.
 Individual parents of children in the assessed year groups were sent their child's results.